Annapurna Circuit Trek

 You will ascend forward to Poonhill via Ghorepani, enjoying the magnificent views of Dhaulagiri, Annapurna (I, II, III, and South), Himchuli, Nilgiri, Macchapuchre, Tukuche Peak, Dhampus Peak, Gurja Himal and others.
 You will then descend to Ghandruk Village to experience the vibrant Gurung culture, then drive to Pokhara.
 Following the day, you will return to Kathmandu.

 This ramble to the Annapurna Region is ideal for experienced trekkers as well as first-time trekkers.
-The Annapurna Circuit Trek is an intrepid journey to the heart of the Himalayas, providing the tranquility of nature, the mountains, villages and the people.
-For your comfort, we have a detailed Annapurna Circuit Trek Map that provides you detailed insight on your journey.
+The Annapurna Circuit Trek is an intrepid journey to the heart of the Himalayas, providing the tranquility of nature, the mountains, villages, and the people.
+For your comfort, we have a detailed Annapurna Circuit Trek Map that provides you detailed insight on your journey also, if you want to go to Annapurna Circuit on a manageable timeframe, we have prepared Annapurna Short Circuit Trek, which will take you to the sanction of the tenth tallest in a short time frame.
 Contact Walk Mountain for unforgettable memories at the lap of the Himalayas!

 Annapurna Circuit Trek Day-to-day Itinerary